torejohansson97/tightly-coupled-gnss-data-logger/docs/source/Setup/gnss-sdr.rst

 ---------

 .. code-block:: bash

-      gnss-sdr --config-file=./<Path to config file>
+      cd
+      cd gnss-sdr
+      gnss-sdr --config-file=./build/work/Name_of_configfile.conf

+If you want to stream real time data using an antenna and limesdr use the configuration file limeSDR.conf

+If you want to replay data which was already recorded in a file use the configuration file filedump.conf

+You should see something similar to:

-Or go to https://gnss-sdr.org/my-first-fix/ for more explanation on how to make GNSS SDR work
+If you need more explanation on how to make GNSS SDR work go to https://gnss-sdr.org/my-first-fix/

 How to launch PVT Monitoring client